 - You can use St. Louis style or baby back ribs, the smaller ribs work best for this.

 - 2-3 lbs.
-St. Louis Ribs cut into individual pieces on the bone
+St. Louis Ribs or baby back, if using, cut into individual pieces on the bone

 - 4 cloves of minced garlic